 Rangely Police Force

-Chief Hamblin is a Drug Recognition Expert (DRE) through the International Association of Chiefs of Police (IACP), a Nationally Registered Emergency Medical Technician (NREMT-B) as well as the Rangely Police Department K9 Handler.
-Chief Hamblin and K9 Eiko have been a certified team for more than 5 years.
-Chief Hamblin continues to work K9 Eiko in his capacity as Chief of Police.
+Chief Hamblin is a Drug Recognition Expert (DRE) through the International Association of Chiefs of Police (IACP) and a Nationally Registered Emergency Medical Technician (NREMT-B) than 5 years.
 Hamblin’s area of expertise throughout his career has been DUI enforcement and criminal/drug interdiction.
-He also serves as the agency’s Public Information Officer.

 Chief Hamblin is an instructor in Standardized Field Sobriety Tests, Taser, Intoxilyzer 9000 and Below 100.
 He has taught each of these subjects and many more at the Colorado Northwestern Community College (CNCC) Ranger Academy.
 He has worked as an adjunct instructor for the CNCC Rangely Academy since 2015.